 - Processed in a manner to ensure appropriate security of the personal data.

-Under GDPR, a Controller must only appoint a Processor under a binding written agreement, which states that the Processor must:
+Under GDPR, a Controller must only appoint a Processor under a binding written agreement.
+For details on what that entails please see this ICO guide.

 GDPR sets out the rights of the individual: